RodAlc24/baup/README.md

 To install the utility, follow the next instructions:

 1. Clone the repository in your machine
-2. Using cargo/rustc compile the project with the following command: 'cargo build --release'
+2. Using cargo/rustc compile the project with the following command: ´cargo build --release´
-3. Create a symbolic link using: 'sudo ln -s /path/to/executable /usr/bin/baup'
+3. Create a symbolic link using: ´sudo ln -s /path/to/executable /usr/bin/baup´

-Alternatively, you can install the utility running the command: 'sudo sh install.sh'
+Alternatively, you can install the utility running the command: ´sudo sh install.sh´

 ## Setup

 Before starting to use the utility, you need to setup the auxiliar file.
-You can create it manually, or run 'baup edit' for creating and editing it.
+You can create it manually, or run ´baup edit´ for creating and editing it.

 This file requires a very specific syntax for working properly